kazabooboo/gizra.com/_posts/2012-12-27-migrate-and-baking-content.md

 <h3>What is it good for?</h3>
 Migrate fills up your Drupal installation profile, or just fresh new module, with appropriate content that helps the user or developer experiment with it, so the new module’s learning curve is easier.
 When developing, if you mess something up - say, drop the user table - it won’t be as bad as it could’ve been, since you kept around a backup in a CSV file.
 Some company want their site upgraded?
 No problem.
 Migrate can import from CSV, SQL databases, XML and much more.

-<em>For the less technical:</em> if you think I'm just naming random letters, relax: if you have Microsoft Excel, or even OpenOffice (it's free!), you can start creating content before you even have a site.
+_For the less technical: if you think I'm just naming random letters, relax: if you have Microsoft Excel, or even OpenOffice (it's free!), you can start creating content before you even have a site.
 Just open up a new table in either software, and save it as a CSV file.
 Your developer should be able to guide you through in a few minutes.
 If he can’t, well, you might want to consider a different one.

 Migrate provides a strong advantage when developing installation profiles.
 When you rebuild a profile, the existing database is thrown away and replaced with a new one.
 But most of the time, you will need content to work with, test your logic, and see the resulting displayed page.
 With Migrate, when you install a profile, you can automatically import content to work with.